Porphyrosela desmodiella

 Diet

-feed as on multiple of Fabaceae: Bradburya, Centrosema virginianum, Desmodium (including D. tortuosum, D. viridiflorum), Lespedeza (including L. bicolor, L. capitata, L. thunbergii), Phaseolus, Strophostyles leiosperma, and Trifolium repens. feeding habits are unknown.
+Larvae feed as leaf miners on multiple of Fabaceae: Bradburya, Centrosema virginianum, Desmodium (including D. tortuosum, D. viridiflorum), Lespedeza (including L. bicolor, L. capitata, L. thunbergii), Phaseolus, Strophostyles leiosperma, and Trifolium repens. feeding habits are unknown.

 Host Associations